jcugnoni/Fractal-Cortex/README.md

 <img src="./examples/Step_4.PNG" width="500">
 </p>

-5. You can add a new slice plane using the "+" button, remove a slice plane using the trash icon, or remove all slice planes to revert to the start of the previous step.
+5. You can add a new slice plane using the "+" button, remove a slice plane using the trash icon, or remove all slice planes to revert to the start of step 3.

 <p align="center">
 <img src="./examples/Step_5.PNG" width="500">